 Students' academic requirements are based on the Catalog that is in force during their first semester of enrollment at Alabama A&M University.
-Students are not allowed to switch from one catalog to another.
-Students who transfer from one program to another are admitted to the new program under the catalog-inforce at the time of admission.
+Students are not allowed to switch from one catalog to another without the written approval of their Program Advisor, Department Chairperson, and Academic Dean using the Catalog Acknowledgment Form (available on-line).
+Students who transfer from one program to another are admitted to the new program under the catalog-in-force at the time of admission.
 Dismissed students are reinstated under the catalog-in-force at the time of reinstatement.